-(g) Swaps, forward contracts, over the counter options, contracts for differences and off-exchange futures

-An investment firm licenses shall notify the CRR if it has

-An investment firm licensee shall notify the CBB if it has counterparty exposures in these investments.
+(g) Swaps, forward contracts, over the counter options, contracts for differences and off-exchange futures An investment firm licensee shall notify the CBB if it has counterparty exposures in these investments.

-(h) Loans to counterparties (including free delivery payments)

-An investment firm licensee must calculate a 100% CRR on the amount by which a loan to a counterparty is not properly secured, or offset against an amount owed by the investment firm licensee to the counterparty (provided there is an agreement in writing that the investment firm licensee deems to be legally enforceable and effective to secure such set-off).
+(h) Loans to counterparties (including free delivery payments) An investment firm licensee must calculate a 100% CRR on the amount by which a loan to a counterparty is not properly secured, or offset against an amount owed by the investment firm licensee to the counterparty (provided there is an agreement in writing that the investment firm licensee deems to be legally enforceable and effective to secure such set-off).